The double-tower HQ building of the DuBiotech complex was completed ahead of schedule. Credit: DuBiotech.

 One of the world’s largest LEED-certified buildings, the DuBiotech headquarters was built with 22 levels on a 60,000ft² area.
 The building was designed by CUH2A.

 In 2007, DuBiotech won the Design and Sustainability Honour Award from the American Institute of Architects for the technologically complex headquarters.
 The building’s design is intended to reflect a DNA movement in gel electrophoresis, a technique commonly used in the industry.
-The two towers are flanked through a jewel case that contains the business centre and retail facilities.
+The two towers are flanked by a jewel case that contains the business centre and retail facilities.

 Warehousing amenities and leasable land